Trusted WordPress tutorials, when you need them most.

 by experts

-WordPress Security Tip: Add Google Authenticator 2-step Verification
+WordPress Security Tip: Add Google Authenticator 2-Step Verification

 Do you want to add Google Authenticator 2-step verification to your WordPress site?

-What is the Google Authenticator App and Why Do You Need It for Your WordPress Site?
+What Is the Google Authenticator App, and Why Do You Need It for Your WordPress Site?

-Because your blog is directly connected with your mobile device, you will be the only person with access to retrieve the unique code for each login.
+Because your blog is directly connected to your mobile device, you will be the only person with access to retrieve the unique code for each login.
 The code expires in a short amount of time for security purposes.

 It generates time-based one-time passwords (TOTPs) that serve as the second factor for authentication when logging into an account.